Relintai/pandemonium_engine_docs/engine_development/cpp/configuring_an_ide/android_studio.md

 `Android Studio ( https://developer.android.com/studio )` is a free
 `JetBrains ( https://www.jetbrains.com/ )` IDE for Android development.
 It has a feature-rich editor which supports Java and C/C++.
-It can be used to work on Godot's core engine as well as the Android platform codebase.
+It can be used to work on Pandemonium's core engine as well as the Android platform codebase.

 Importing the project
 ---------------------